 The role of a CFO is similar to a treasurer or controller because they are responsible for managing the finance and accounting divisions and for ensuring that the company’s financial reports are accurate and completed in a timely manner.
 CFOs also manage the company’s financial planning and analysis, risk management and overall financial strategy.

-Hiring a strong CFO essential for an organization to thrive.
-Some of the benefits of include access to years of experience and industry expertise, the ability to predict and forecast instead of reacting, improved processes and internal systems, better data and accurate reporting.
+Hiring a strong CFO is essential for an organization to thrive.
+Some of the benefits include access to years of experience and industry expertise, the ability to predict and forecast instead of reacting, improved processes and internal systems, better data and accurate reporting.

 It’s no wonder that such an important role can often be so difficult (and expensive) to fill.